 What is an Inactive or Passive Candidate?

 Unlike active candidates, passive candidates are less proactive in their job search.
-Rather than actively seeking out positions and applying for jobs, if you’re an inactive candidate you might just have ‘one eye’ on the jobs market.
+Rather than actively seeking new job opportunities and applying for jobs, passive candidates might just have ‘one eye’ on the jobs market.

 If you’re an inactive candidate, you might take certain steps towards finding new employment such as:

 - Searching job postings on job boards but avoid making an application

 - Following companies and brands on social media

 Inactive candidates might be thinking about getting a new job but are hesitant to leave their current job for a number of reasons.
 Such reasons may include:

 - Worry about Brexit but are hesitant to ‘take the plunge’ and move on

 - Are not convinced by the company culture of their current employer

 - Aren’t entirely happy about their salary and would like to find a position with better pay or renegotiate their salary with their employer